xyleth/thebesDocs/content/rules/damageHealing.markdown

 A character may choose to attempt to avoid automatically being placed into a coma when becoming `wounded`.
 Roll+Willpower.
 On a 10+ you are `wounded` but may continue to act normally.
 On a 7-9 the same, but the strain causes you to mark 1 additional wound at the end of the scene unless you can access medical care.
 On a Miss you fall into a coma.

 A character placed into a coma by their medichines awakens once the battle or scene in which they became `wounded` ends.
-They come heal the `wounded` box and are meerly `stunned`.
+They heal the `wounded` box and are meerly `stunned`.
 This will not be healed by their medichines until the following scene ends.